-Oceanside CA— Mr. E. Charles Adams, Sr. was named as the 2015 recipient of the City of Oceanside Martin Luther King, Jr. Community Service Award at the annual commemoration celebration hosted by the North San Diego County Branch of the NAACP.
-Mr. Adams served on the City Parks and Recreation Commission from 1997 until 2014 with ten of those years as the Chairman.
-To his credit, he also served for ten years on the Mira Costa Community College Board of Trustees.
-Additionally, he served on the Oceanside Police Department Selection Committee.
-Mr. Adams is also a former Board Member of the Oceanside Art Museum.
+Oceanside CA— Mr. Gerald Wesley Hampton was named as the 2017 recipient of the City of Oceanside Martin Luther King, Jr. Community Service Award at the annual commemoration celebration hosted by the North San Diego County Branch of the NAACP and the City of Oceanside on January 16, 2017.

 The Community Service award is an annual award given to a resident of the City of Oceanside or MCB Camp Pendleton who exemplifies the ideals and teachings of Dr. King and who has served the community in volunteer activities over a long period of time.